yzchen/MAGiQ-CombBLAS/report/Report2.md

 * In matrix market format, index should start from 1 not 0

+    ---> Why this matters?
+Because there is a `delete []` in the `Reduce`, if real data starts from 0, there will be an index is outside the array bound, which is terrible.

 * **?** Duplicate edges between same vertex pair are not supported

     ---> I created a simple matrix market format file that has duplicate edge (`TESTDATA/duplicate_edges.txt`), file content :